Xamarin vs Flutter- Comparing two Cross-Platforms for Native-like Experiences

 Here are some cool stats for the market usage of Flutter:

-- Flutter is loved by 68.8% of the developing community.
-(Source: stackoverflow)
+- Flutter is loved by 68.03% of developers around the world.

 Use cases of Flutter

 - MVP mobile applications

 What popular apps are made with Flutter?

 - Google Ads – Leveraged Dart packages, Firebase admob plugins, and static utility classes of Flutter to provide portable user experience in iOS and Android.

 - Tencent – Built a connected and shared device experience between users with multi-platform support with fewer than 5 developers.

 - Alibaba – Created a single-tap navigation experience for all applications with high FPS and a single codebase.